linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

 |ssam_client_link|).
 It is important to do this, as it, first, guarantees
-that the returned controller is valid for use in the client driver for as long as this driver is bound to its device, i.e. that the driver gets un-bound before the controller ever becomes invalid, and, second, as it ensures correct suspend/resume ordering.
+that the returned controller is valid for use in the client driver for as long as this driver is bound to its device, i.e. that the driver gets unbound before the controller ever becomes invalid, and, second, as it ensures correct suspend/resume ordering.
 This setup should be done in the driver's probe function, and may be used to defer probing in case the SSAM subsystem is not ready yet, for example: